 4. Background noise

-When you’re making a phone call, if you consistently hear strange background noises, this is another sign that someone could be listening into your conversations.
-Obviously, there are many other factors that can contribute to poor call quality.
+When you’re making a phone call, if you consistently hear strange background noises, this is another sign that someone could listen to your conversation.
+Obviously, many other factors can contribute to poor call quality.
 So, that’s why it’s important to try and troubleshoot the issue first.

 How to find spy software on your mobile device